atom/github/docs/rfcs/XXX-pull-request-review.md

 * The "Mark as resolved" and "comment" buttons and the "reply" text areas match their behavior in the "Changes" tab.
 * The up and down arrow buttons and :hamburger: button are not present here.
 * The "code" (`<>`) button also behaves as it does on the "Changes" tab.

+A local, pending review created by the user is also shown at the top of this list, with controls to edit its summary comment and choose its final state.

+> TODO: sketch here

 ### In-editor decorations